Forbes Burnham: Political philosophy

 Burnham's leadership was characterized by authoritarian rule.
-According to Dr. Walter Rodney, "Burnham's style of rule has many similarities with that of the late Nicaraguan dictator, Anastasio Somoza.
+According to Walter Rodney, "Burnham's style of rule has many similarities with that of the late Nicaraguan dictator Anastasio Somoza.
 Somoza oppressed not only the exploited classes of his country but also sectors of his own class (the bourgeoisie) who refused to go along with his personal style of political domination."

-Walter Rodney referred to Burnham's political philosophy as "pseudo-socialism".
+Rodney referred to Burnham's political philosophy as "pseudo-socialism".
 Rival Cheddi Jagan said that "Burnham is like a cork in the ocean and moves with the tides."
-According to Manning Marable, "The Carter Administration viewed Guyana in the same political league as Somalia and Communist China, a nominal socialist regime which outlawed democratic rights at home and was willing to become a junior partner with US imperialism."
+According to Manning Marable, "The Carter administration viewed Guyana in the same political league as Somalia and Communist China, a nominal socialist regime which outlawed democratic rights at home and was willing to become a junior partner with US imperialism."

-Burnham was a supporter of the Non-Aligned Movement, which Guyana joined in 1970.
+Burnham was a supporter of the Non-Aligned Movement, which Guyana had joined in 1970.
 Membership of the Non-Aligned movement was seen as a cornerstone of Guyana's foreign policy.
-Burnham's other foreign policies included establishing maintaining membership and good relations within CARICOM (including being a founding member of CARIFTA and being the man behind the first 1972 Caribbean Festival of Arts)) and in the Commonwealth of Nations.
+Burnham's other foreign policies included establishing maintaining membership and good relations within CARICOM (including being a founding member of CARIFTA and being the man behind the first 1972 Caribbean Festival of Arts) and in the Commonwealth of Nations.
 Burnham also advocated regionalism.

-Burnham was staunchly opposed to apartheid policies.
-On one occasion, English Cricketer Robin Jackman's visa was rescinded once he arrived in Georgetown due to his connections with apartheid in South Africa, and a boycott of the 1976 Summer Olympics was also put in place by Burnham in protest after the New Zealand national rugby union team had toured South Africa earlier in 1976 and were not banned by the International Olympic Committee.
-South Africa would award Burnham the Order of the Companions of O. R. Tambo for his support of South African interests.
+Burnham was staunchly opposed to South Africa's apartheid policies.
+On one occasion, English Cricketer Robin Jackman's visa was rescinded after his arrival in Georgetown due to his connections with apartheid in South Africa, and a boycott of the 1976 Summer Olympics was also put in place by Burnham in protest after the New Zealand national rugby union team had toured South Africa earlier in 1976 and were not banned by the International Olympic Committee.
+After Burnham's death, in 2013 the post-apartheid government in South Africa awarded Burnham the Order of the Companions of O. R. Tambo for his support of South African interests.

-Burnham made education free during his time in office, including tertiary education.
+Burnham made all education, including tertiary education, free during his time in office.

 Burnham was accused of corruption during his premiership by opposition parties.
 Walter Rodney said that "Burnham encourages around himself individuals who are weak or corrupt because he then exercises vicious control over them," and called his administration a "corrupt dictatorship".

 Afrocentrist policies and accusations of racism

 Burnham's administration has been accused of afrocentrist policies and discrimination against the Indian population.
 Burnham's administration was mostly Afro-Guyanese.
-The Guyanese armed forces under the Burnham administration were majority Afro-Guyanese after Burnham purged the armed forces of Indo-Guyanese from 1968, and under the state-controlled economy Afro-Guyanese took up the majority of jobs despite making up a minority of the population.
+The Guyanese armed forces under the Burnham administration were majority Afro-Guyanese after Burnham purged the armed forces of Indo-Guyanese from 1968, and under the state-controlled economy Afro-Guyanese took up the majority of jobs despite being a minority of the population.
 The resettlement of Afro-Guyanese in Amerindian lands was a major contributing factor in the Rupununi Uprising.